About Liza Wiemer (pronounced: Leeza Weemer)

 - Graduated from the University of Wisconsin-Madison – Elementary Education (Go Badgers!)

 - Experienced public speaker and workshop leader.
-Since 2005, Liza has conducted over 400 interviews and workshops and has spoken for such organizations as SCBWI, NaNoWrimo, 92nd Street Y, Miami Book Fair International, and at schools such as Sturgeon Bay High School, Washington Island School District, and numerous other high schools.
+Since 2005, Liza has conducted over 500 interviews and workshops and has spoken for such organizations as SCBWI, NaNoWrimo, 92nd Street Y, Miami Book Fair International, Hadassah, and at schools such as Sturgeon Bay High School, Washington Island School District, and numerous other high schools across the country.
 Please see my “Events” page.

 - Available for small groups or entire school presentations.